ANMillerIII/almiller.co/README.md

 `git clone https://www.github.com/anmilleriii/almiller.co.git`

-Create a Python virtual environment

-`python3 -m venv venv`

-Activate it

-`./venv/bin/activate.ps1` (Windows)
-`. venv/bin/activate` (MacOS)

-Install dependencies

-`python3 -m pip install -r requirements.txt`

-Run local Flask development server

-`flask run`
+This is just vanilla JS; simply open  `index.html` in Chrome.

 ## Deploy

 Travis CI automatically performs the following on every to pull request to `master`.

-1. Uglify JS (for JS performance),
-2. Freeze Flask application (static/serverless on S3), and
-3. Uploads to S3 and invalidate CloudFront distribution (i.e., deploys to https://almiller.co).
+Uploads to S3 and invalidate CloudFront distribution (i.e., deploys to https://almiller.co).

-Manually this is analagous to:

-Uglify JS

-`uglifyjs ./app/static/js/working/main.js -o ./app/static/js/main.min.js`
-`uglifyjs ./app/static/js/working/modal.js -o ./app/static/js/modal.min.js`

-Freeze Flask application to static web app using Frozen-Flask

-`py freeze.py`

-Upload to AWS S3 using AWS CLI

-`py -m awscli s3 cp ./app/build s3://albert-miller/ --recursive`

 Create AWS CloudFront cache invalidation or use S3 versioning from AWS Console to deploy.